jetpacapp/DeepBeliefSDK/README.md

 processing constraints of modern mobile devices, and can analyze an image in under 300ms on an iPhone 5S.
 We're releasing this framework because we're excited by the power of this approach for general image recognition, especially when it can run locally on low-power devices.
-It gives your iPhone the ability to see, and I can't wait to see what applications that helps you build.
+It gives your phone the ability to see, and I can't wait to see what applications that helps you build.

  - [Getting Started on iOS](#getting-started-on-ios)